Here’s your definitive guide to the best food and drink festivals taking place in August 2019.

 Yum!
 Festival of Food and Drink

 This food and drinks festival in Hull celebrates both the city and the region’s artisan producers.
-Taste craft beer brewed in Trinity Market, ice cream from Roe’s Farm Dairy and sausage rolls and pies from The Hull Pie.
+Watch cookery demonstrations and taste local craft beer, ice cream and street food.
 Entertain the kids with cookery workshops, cupcake decorating and face painting.
 With street food stalls, music and a bar, Yum! is a fun way to enjoy the city.

 Cardigan River & Food Festival